Mercy rule: Basketball

 In high school basketball, many states have a "continuous clock" rule, similar to American football, which takes effect in the second half after a lead grows to a prescribed point (in Iowa, 35 points or more; in Kansas, 30 points or more but only in the fourth quarter; in Louisiana, the rule is invoked at any time during the game when one team gains a 35-point lead).
-The clock stops only for charged, officials' or injury time-outs; or at the end of the third quarter.
+The clock stops only for charged, officials' or injury time-outs; or at the end of the third quarter (and the first and second quarters in Louisiana if the 35-point margin is reached in the first half; the normal 10-minute halftime is still taken).
 The clock would not stop when it would normally stop, such as for fouls, free throws, out-of-bounds plays or substitutions.

 The rules vary when normal timing procedures take effect after a lead is diminished (such as because of the trailing team's rally); for instance, in Iowa, normal timing procedures are enforced if the lead is lowered to 25 points but re-instituted once the lead grows back to 35 or more points.
-By comparison, in Kansas, if the running clock is triggered, it will not stop except for a timeout or an injury even if the differential is reduced to under 30 points.
+By comparison, in Kansas and Louisiana, if the running clock is triggered, it will not stop except for a timeout or an injury even if the differential is reduced to under 30 points.
 As with other sports, some states offer provisions to allow a team to end the game early by mutual decision of the coaches (for instance, if a large lead continues to grow and the talent disparity is obvious).

 Boxing

-In amateur boxing, if a boxer trails by more than 20 points, the referee stops the fight and the boxer that is leading automatically wins; bouts which end this way may be noted as "RSC" (referee stopped contest) with notations for an outclassed opponent (RSCO), outscored opponent (RSCOS), injury (RSCI) or head injury (RSCH).
+In amateur boxing, from 1992 until 2013 (when the computer scoring system was abandoned and replaced by the 10-point must system), when if a boxer trails by more than 20 points, the referee stops the fight and the boxer that is leading automatically wins; bouts which end this way may be noted as "RSC" (referee stopped contest) with notations for an outclassed opponent (RSCO) or outscored opponent (RSCOS).
+It would not be declared injury (RSCI) or head injury (RSCH).

-While a boxer who loses on the mercy rule is scored RSCO and would be similar to a technical knockout in professional boxing, it is not scored a loss by knockout, and the 28-day suspension for losing on a knockout does not apply.
+While a boxer who loses on the mercy rule is scored RSCO and would be similar to a technical knockout in professional boxing, it is not scored a loss by knockout, and the mandatory suspension for losing on a knockout did not apply for an Outclassed loss.

-Cricket

-Cricket does not have any rules that terminate a game early based on one team's lead, since in most competitions, teams aim to win as big as possible in order to improve their net run rate, which helps them qualify if they tie with another team for the playoffs.
-However, first-class cricket has the follow-on rule, which allows the team that bats first, if they lead by a specified run margin after their opponents first innings, to require the opposing team to bat their second innings next.
-The first team may still have a second innings if their opponents combined innings' scores surpass their first innings score.
-Also, the rules allow a declaration to be called by a team during their innings to end the innings before ten wickets have fallen (10 outs).
-Either action can be taken if a team believes it would help them more quickly complete the conditions necessary to win within the time limit (up to five days).